Date: 25 June 2014. Expert Advice versus

 snuggly on the bracket that holds the bolt.

-ambidextrous too, and that's not me.
-I can't hold the bar and
+ambidextrous too, and that is not me.
+I cannot hold the bar and

 tighten the bolts so Doc figured out a way for me to do it by